 27. A second and distinct basis for intervention is Article 63 of the Statute.
 The Noumea Convention is a convention to which States other than New Zealand and France are Parties.
-In particular, Solomon Islands is a Party to the Convention by virtue of its accession of 10
+In particular, the Federated States of Micronesia is a Party to the Convention by virtue of its ratification of 29 November 1988.

-August 1989.
 The Convention, which entered into force on 22 August 1990, is the most important legal instrument governing the protection of the environment of the South Pacific region, a region which includes Mururoa and Fangataufa.